chenjr0719/AFS-docs/docs/portal/scenario.md

 8. Click training_decisiontree_task to enter the **Task** to see the results.
 	![](../_static/images/portal/scenario/2-29.png)

 9. Wait a minute, the Task will start executing.
 After the execution is successful, the status will be displayed as succeded.
-If it does not appear after 1 minute, please press f5 to re-form the page.
+If it does not appear after 1 minute, please press f5 to refresh the page.
 	![](../_static/images/portal/scenario/2-30.png)

 ## SCENARIO 3.
 Inference Engine